Einstein four-manifolds of pinched sectional curvature

+In this subsection, we recall the curvature decomposition and several properties of an Einstein 4-manifold.

-On an oriented four-manifold $(M,\ g)$, let $\RR, K, \Rc, \SS, \WW$ denote the Riemann curvature, sectional curvature, Ricci curvature, scalar curvature and Weyl curvature respectively.
-Also $\chi$ and $\tau$ denote the Euler characteristic and topological signature.
-The Hodge star operator induces a natural decomposition of the vector bundle of 2-forms $\wedge^2 TM$
+First, on an oriented Riemannian manifold $(M,\ g)$, let $\RR, K, \Rc, \SS, \WW$ denote the Riemann curvature, sectional curvature, Ricci curvature, scalar curvature and Weyl curvature, respectively.
+Dimension four is special.
+The Hodge star operator induces a natural decomposition of the vector bundle of 2-forms, $\wedge^2 TM$